sammyredo/azure-docs/articles/active-directory/conditional-access/best-practices.md

 With [Azure Active Directory (Azure AD) Conditional Access](../active-directory-conditional-access-azure-portal.md), you can control how authorized users access your cloud apps.
 This article provides you with information about:

 - Things you should know
-- What it is you should avoid doing when configuring Conditional Access policies.
+- What you should avoid doing when configuring Conditional Access policies.

 This article assumes that you are familiar with the concepts and the terminology outlined in [What is Conditional Access in Azure Active Directory?](../active-directory-conditional-access-azure-portal.md)